akaihola/darker/README.rst

 Also, in case the ``--isort`` option was specified, isort_ is run on each edited file before applying Black_.
-Similarly, each linter requested using the `--lint <command>` option is run, and only linting errors/warnings on modified lines are displayed.
+Similarly, each linter requested using the `--lint <command>` option is run, and only those linting messages are displayed which appeared after the modifications to the source code files..

 License